SumoLogic/sumologic-kubernetes-collection/deploy/docs/Troubleshoot_Collection.md

 this means that most likely the volume that has been provisioned as PersistentVolume for your fluentd has incorrect ownership and/or permissions set.

-You can verify that with the following `kubectl` command:
+You can verify that this is the case with the following `kubectl` command:

 ```
 $ kubectl exec -it -n <NAMESPACE> <RELEASE_NAME>-<NAMESPACE>-fluentd-logs-0 \